Artem-Bohush/JSBandInternship-techTask/README.md

 the database (in this case, local storage is used), immediately extract just written/overwritten data and render the corresponding changes to the user.
 Yes, it sounds like work with component state change and subsequent rerendering)
+  So, with regard to the code:
+  - first, a function was written to extract data from local storage

 ## Support
   If you have any questions, please drop me a line at art.bohush@gmail.com